aedart/athenaeum/docs/archive/current/http/clients/setup.md

 ### Http Query Grammars

 Each Http Client profile can specify it's desired Http Query Grammars profile to use.
-The following are offered by default:
+The following grammars are offered by default:

 - `DefaultGrammar`: Does not follow any specific syntax or convention.
 - `JsonApiGrammar`: Adheres to [Json API's](https://jsonapi.org/format/1.1/#fetching) syntax for Http Queries.
 - `ODataGrammar`: Adheres to [OData's](https://www.odata.org/getting-started/basic-tutorial/#queryData) syntax for Http Queries.

-You can find a matching profile, inside your `configs/http-clients.php`, where you may change any of the available options, for each Http Query Grammar.
+You can find a matching profile, inside your `configs/http-clients.php`, where you may change any of the available options.

 ```php
 <?php